andreamangano/confetti-cli/README.md

     ``` yaml
     theme: <theme-name>
     ```
-    > In order to check if a theme is already installed (for your current slide deck), just look in the folder ` <path-to-your-deck>/themes/ `
+    > In order to check if a given theme is already installed (for your current slide deck), just look in the folder ` <path-to-your-deck>/themes/ `

 0. **The theme is not already installed**:
    Then clone the theme inside the folder themes (` <path-to-your-deck>/themes/ `) following the theme instructions on its repository.
 Back to the point 1.